chicagopython/CodingWorkshops/problems/py101/testing/README.md

     git add -u                   # stage all the updates for commit git commit -am "Adding changes and commiting with a comment" git push origin master       # push commits to develop/ci branch

+Note for this exercise, we will be working on the master branch directly.
+However, that is NOT the best practice.
+Branches are cheap in git, so a new feature or fix would first go to a branch, get tested, code reviewed and finally merged to master.

 ## 1.4.
 Exercise 0: Project Setup